igsr/gca_1000genomes_website/_README.md

 This contains any little fragment of html (or markdown) that you can include from anywhere in any page e.g. {% include google_analytics.html %}

+An important one is _includes/homepage.html.
+This is included from both index.html and from home.html.
+We do this so that these two urls show identical content: www.1000genomes.org/ and www.1000genomes.org/home.

 ###_layouts

 Files in this directory define the layouts available for any page you create.